EZiemniak/nba-stats-game/docs/players_schema.md

       "ppg": 13.9,
       "pf": 2.7
     },
-    **Season by season stats will contain all seasons played for the player** "season_by_season_stats": [
+    // Season by season stats will contain all seasons played for the player "season_by_season_stats": [
       {
         "PLAYER_ID": 200768,